 4. Be proactive.

 Try to take stock of what’s stressful about parenting your particular teenager.
 Anticipating that stress ahead of time can be a helpful way to make changes in your routines—or approach—that may lead to less stress down the line.

 Sometimes, it’s other parents—and not our teenagers—who stress us out.
 “It’s helpful to find at least one down-to-earth, old fashioned friend, especially someone with an older child,” suggest Wendy Mogel, author of the The Blessing of a B Minus.
 “Don’t surround yourself with parents who have been curating their children’s lives since kindergarten to get them into an elite college.”

 6. Say “No”.

-One sure fire way to deal with stress management is to simply do less.
+One sure fire way to deal with stress management for parents is to simply do less.
 If you’re overwhelmed by your teenager’s schedule, then it’s time to cut back on some extra curriculars.
 If you’re doing too much to for your teenager, then do less (no reason a 15-year-old can’t do laundry, right?).
 Evaluate invitations and other obligations carefully.
 Remember, you don’t have to accept every invitation you get.
 And that PTO fundraiser really can go on without you.